pronoiac/the-manual/the-manual.md

 Not only that but you will face a cancellation fee from the studio, which will amount to at least half the full costs for the week's hire.

 Using your chosen mode of transport get there for about quarter to eleven.
-Don't forget to bring your records, Guinness Book, note book and black Pentel.
+Don't forget to bring your records, Guinness Book, notebook and black Pentel.

-Don't bring a brief case or a filofax, you would be in danger of looking like a minor league group manager.
+Don't bring a briefcase or a filofax, you would be in danger of looking like a minor league group manager.

 On arriving at the studio introduce yourself to the studio manager, find out where the kitchen is and put on the kettle.
 A day's work in the studio cannot start without first having a cup of tea.